Katie Melua: Personal life

+Melua is fluent in English and speaks some Russian; despite still speaking her native Georgian fluently she has said that she cannot write songs in the language.

 Melua has been referred to as an 'adrenaline junkie' because she enjoys roller coasters and funfairs and often paraglides and hang glides.
 She has skydived four times and taken several flying lessons, and in 2004 she was lowered from a 200 m building in New Zealand at 60 mph.
 When asked about Melua being an 'adrenaline junkie', Mike Batt said, "she enjoys extremes, but in life her emotions are always in check".
 In November 2009, Melua nearly drowned while diving in a lake near Heathrow Airport.

 In September 2010, Melua was ordered by her doctors to stop working for a few months after suffering a nervous breakdown, resulting in her hospitalisation for six weeks.
 As a result, all touring and promotional activities were postponed until the following year.

-Melua opened up about the breakdown years later in an interview with The Independent, saying that it ended up being one of the best things that had ever happened to her, as she said it helped to quash a feeling of superiority she felt by being a successful musician in the music industry. "....It was petrifying, but it put a stop to fantasies of being able to do anything.
+Melua opened up about the breakdown years later in an interview with The Independent, saying that it ended up being one of the best things that had ever happened to her, as she said it helped to quash a feeling of superiority she felt by being a successful musician in the music industry.
+"It was petrifying, but it put a stop to fantasies of being able to do anything.
 The oddest thing about this job is the sense of superiority you get.
 It was a huge wake-up call.
 I was completely out of it for two weeks, and in hospital for six.
 There was a bunch of things going on, things at home and crazy work schedules, and you really believe the world revolved around you and it doesn't."

 In January 2012, Melua confirmed her engagement to World Superbike racer and musician James Toseland.
 The couple married on 1 September 2012 in the Nash Conservatory at the Royal Botanic Gardens in Kew, southwest London.
 A 2020 interview with the national Swedish news agency TT revealed that the couple had separated.
-Interviewed on ITV's Lorraine live from West London on 16 October 2020, Melua confirmed that the couple had divorced."
+Interviewed on ITV's Lorraine live from West London on 16 October 2020, Melua confirmed that the couple had divorced.

-In August 2022, Melua announced that she is pregnant with her first child.
-In December she had a baby boy.
+In August 2022, Melua announced her pregnancy with her first child and gave birth to her son, Sandro, in November.
+Speaking to ITV News in March 2023 ahead of her European tour, Melua said that she should not have to choose between childcare and her career and that Sandro would accompany her throughout the tour.